-We have a rich history in nursing education plus dual accreditations from the Middle States Commission on Higher Education (MSCHE) and the Accreditation Commission for Education in Nursing (ACEN).
+At St. Elizabeth College of Nursing we have a rich history in nursing education paired with dual accreditations from the Middle States Commission on Higher Education (MSCHE) and the Accreditation Commission for Education in Nursing (ACEN).
+As a team of dedicated faculty and staff, we are excited to prepare you for entry into nursing practice with the skills required to provide safe, competent, holistic evidence-based care.